baibhavbista/gai-wednesday-waffle/README.md

 > A tiny, private "Snap-clone lite" for friend groups who no longer share the same city.

-**Wednesday Waffle** recreates the feeling of "hanging out in the kitchen" through a simple weekly ritual: every Wednesday, friends drop quick video or photo updates that stay in the group thread for 7 days.
+**Wednesday Waffle** recreates the feeling of "hanging out in the kitchen" through a simple weekly ritual: every Wednesday, friends drop quick video updates.
 No performative posting, no algorithms—just authentic moments shared with your closest people.

 ## 🎯 The Problem We're Solving